 Reflecting inapplicability at the properties level for a placed instance of a revision of a Component Item, and Managed Schematic Sheet Item.

 Item Manager - in the Item Manager dialog (Tools » Item Manager), indication is presented in the Revision Status field.
-If the revision is in an inapplicable state (not allowed for use in designs) the entry will display Not applicable.
+If the revision is in an inapplicable state (not allowed for use in designs) the entry will display Not Applicable.
 If the revision is in an applicable state (allowed for use in designs) the entry will either reflect that the revision is the latest (Up to date) or not (Out of date).

 Reflecting inapplicability through the Item Manager dialog for a placed instance of a revision of a Component Item, and Managed Schematic Sheet Item.

-Use controls available in the Properties panel or Item Manager dialog to choose a later revision of the Item that is in an applicable state or, if this is not possible (the Item in general is not for design use), simply choose an applicable revision of a different Item.
+Use controls available in the Properties panel, or Item Manager dialog, to choose a later revision of the Item that is in an applicable state or, if this is not possible (the Item in general is not for design use), simply choose an applicable revision of a different Item.

-Detecting Inapplicable Revision States on Project Validation
+Detecting Inapplicable Revision States on Compilation

-For placed instances of Component Item Revisions, the applicability of the states of those revisions can be checked as part of project validation.
+For placed instances of Component Item Revisions, the applicability of the states of those revisions can be checked as part of project compilation.
 At the heart of this checking is the Component revision has inapplicable state violation type, part of the category: Violations Associated with Components.
 Configure the reporting mode for this check on the Error Reporting tab of the Project Options dialog.

 The default Report Mode for this violation type is .
 Modify to suit your design requirements.